 1. Download the software drivers

-Generally, Wi-Fi 7 only works well, to the extent currently available, with Windows 11 -- so upgrade your computer today -- but the software can be installed on Windows 10.
-(Windows 10 does NOT support the 6GHz band -- the BE200 will work like a Wi-Fi 6 adapter).
+Generally, Wi-Fi 7 only works well with Windows 11 23H2 and later—so upgrade your computer today—but the software can be installed on Windows 10.
+(Windows 10 does NOT support the 6GHz band—the BE200 will likely work like a Wi-Fi 6 adapter).

 It's generally a good idea to download the driver beforehand.
-You can even run the downloaded file -- double-click on it -- and install the drive immediately without the new Wi-Fi card.
+You can even run the downloaded file—double-click on it—and install the software immediately without the new Wi-Fi card.

 After that, turn your computer off before continuing.